Moayadhamdan/Moayadhamdan/README.md

 ## Projects
 - **[Hamdan Movies](https://stupendous-narwhal-37bed5.netlify.app/)**: This project is a movie library app that allows users to browse the latest movies based on categories.
+- **[Triangle Real Estate](https://curious-clafoutis-499a1c.netlify.app/)**: Triangle Real Estate is a web application built using React for buying and renting properties.

 ## Skills
 - **Languages**: JavaScript, C#